StickyFloors/qslElixir/README.md

       9b.
 Note that user name is supplanted by computer user name

  2. FOR NEXT TIME
   a.
-Install homebrown to facilitate Elixir
+Install homebrew to facilitate Elixir